Zendro-dev/Zendro-dev.github.io/setup_data_scheme.md

 ### About the associations type

-In ScienceDB, association relationships are based on the [sequelize ORM terminology](http://docs.sequelizejs.com/manual/tutorial/associations.html).
+In Cenzontle tools, association are based on the [sequelize ORM terminology](http://docs.sequelizejs.com/manual/tutorial/associations.html).
 As usually, in any association type the foreign-key shall be placed inside one of the two associated tables.
 However here both table models need to be notified about that link.
 This association information shall be placed in each model definition JSON files.
 Below we consider the models for two tables A and B, that are defined in the files A.json and B.json correspondingly.

 Within the body of any model JSON file, the model that is described in this file is considered as a source model, and any other model is considered as target.
 Therefore, within the JSON source it is required to specify how current model is associated with all it's targets.

-To refer association link within source model JSON file, the next keywords can be used:
+The four types of association provided by Sequelize can be taken as a guide for understanding where the `targeKey`, responsible of the association between two tables, is stored.

 * belongsTo
 * hasOne